borg286/sevtech/README.md

 * Replace your horse with Wild Dog Pelt Boots (Speed boost, added jump height, no fall damage, 2 3 armor)

-* A cauldron/crucible can turn zombie flesh and hide into glue.
+* A crucible can turn zombie flesh and hide into glue.
 Useful for making torches throwable, crafting Better with Mods Wooden gears and Slime boots.
 Keep 16 flesh around for Blood Magic though.

 * Use storage crates (not to be confused with wooden crate).
 It's also silent and it can be gathered with all the items using shift right click.
 Can be used as a limited version of backpack.
 Ideal for resource processing or builds.
 Note that the drop-off button doesn't work with them, so shouldn't be used for primary storage.